2012 FEI World Cup Finals (show jumping and dressage)

-The 2012 FEI World Cup Finals in 's-Hertogenbosch was held from April 19 to April 22, 2012.
-It was the final of the Show jumping and Dressage World Cup series.
-This finals was held in the Brabanthallen.
-Because of the close date of the 2012 Summer Olympics, many riders did not compete in these competitions.
+The 2012 FEI World Cup Finals in 's-Hertogenbosch were held from April 19 to April 22, 2012.
+The event served as the final of both the Show jumping and Dressage World Cup series and took place at the Brabanthallen.
+Due to the proximity of the 2012 Summer Olympics, many riders chose not to compete.

 Overview

-Each year the horse show Indoor Brabant is held in the Brabanthallen in 's-Hertogenbosch.
-A World cup competition in dressage and also one in show jumping are held here.
-Several times World Cup Finals are held as part of Indoor Brabant: 1994 in show jumping; 1986, 1988, 1990, 1993, 1997, 2000, 2002, 2008 and 2010 in dressage.
+Each year, the horse show Indoor Brabant is held at the Brabanthallen in 's-Hertogenbosch.
+World cup competitions in both dressage and show jumping take place at the event.
+On sever occasions, World Cup Finals have been held as part of Indoor Brabant: 1994 in show jumping, and 1986, 1988, 1990, 1993, 1997, 2000, 2002, 2008 and 2010 in dressage.

-The horse show are held regularly at the end of March.
-In 2012 the event was postponed to April because of the World Cup Finals.
+The horse show is usually held at the end of March.
+In 2012, however, the event was postponed to April because of the World Cup Finals.

-Unexpectedly, the German dressage team coach Holger Schmezer died April 19, 2012, in the afternoon in his hotel room.
-The German dressage riders wore a black armband on their riding jackets as a sign of mourning in the Grand Prix de Dressage.
-After the Grand Prix de Dressage, a minute of silence was observed in memory of Holger Schmezer.
+On April 19, 2012, German dressage team coach Holger Schmezer unexpectedly died in the afternoon in his hotel room.
+As a sign of mourning, the German dressage riders wore black armbands on their riding jackets during the Grand Prix de Dressage.
+Following the competition, a minute of silence was observed in his memory.

 The loss of Holger Schmezer is a terrible blow to the German Dressage team and to lose such an inspirational coach in an Olympic year is tragic.